dotnet/docs-maui/docs/fundamentals/gestures/pinch.md

 # Recognize a pinch gesture

-A .NET Multi-platform App UI (.NET MAUI) pinch gesture is used for performing interactive zoom.
+A .NET Multi-platform App UI (.NET MAUI) pinch gesture recognizer is used for performing interactive zoom.
 A common scenario for the pinch gesture is to perform interactive zoom of an image at the pinch location.
 This is accomplished by scaling the content of the viewport.

 [!INCLUDE [docs under construction](~/includes/preview-note.md)]